Using the Cycles Dashboard

 API Keys (/api-keys) | Cross-tenant key list with masked IDs, permissions, status filters |

-| Webhooks | Subscription health (green / yellow / red) plus delivery history, replay, and test |
+| Webhooks | Subscription health (green / yellow / red) with status filters and bulk actions |

-Webhook detail (/webhooks/:id) | Four-stat row (last-success chip, delivery-outcome donut, attempts histogram, response-time p50/p95/max — see WebhookDetailView stats row), delivery timeline, last error, signature rotation, pause/resume |
+Webhook detail (/webhooks/:id) | Four-stat row (last-success chip, delivery-outcome donut, attempts histogram, response-time p50/p95/max — see WebhookDetailView stats row), delivery history, last error, signature rotation, pause/resume, replay, and test |

 Reservations (/reservations) | Hung-reservation force-release during incident response (runtime-plane admin-on-behalf-of) |